 For the layers to serve their designated functions, additional information regarding each layer must be saved in the data packet.
 This takes place in the header of the packet.
 Every layer attaches a small block of data, called the protocol header, to the front of each emerging packet.
-A sample TCP/IP data packet traveling over an Ethernet cable is illustrated in Figure 17.2, "TCP/IP Ethernet Packet".
+A sample TCP/IP data packet traveling over an Ethernet cable is illustrated in Figure 19.2, "TCP/IP ethernet packet".
 The proof sum is located at the end of the packet, not at the beginning.
 This simplifies things for the network hardware.

-FIGURE 17.2: TCP/IP ETHERNET PACKET
+FIGURE 19.2: TCP/IP ETHERNET PACKET

 When an application sends data over the network, the data passes through each layer, all implemented in the Linux kernel except the physical layer.
 Each layer is responsible for preparing the data so it can be passed to the next layer.
 The lowest layer is ultimately responsible for sending the data.
 The entire procedure is reversed when data is received.
 Like the layers of an onion, in each layer the protocol headers are removed from the transported data.
 Finally, the transport layer is responsible for making the data available for use by the applications at the destination.
 In this manner, one layer only communicates with the layer directly above or below it.
-For applications, it is irrelevant whether data is transmitted via a 100 Mbit/s FDDI network or via a 56-Kbit/s modem line.
+For applications, it is irrelevant whether data is transmitted via a wireless or wired connection.
 Likewise, it is irrelevant for the data line which kind of data is transmitted, as long as packets are in the correct format.

-17.1 IP Addresses and Routing
+19.1 IP addresses and routing

 The discussion in this section is limited to IPv4 networks.
-For information about IPv6 protocol, the successor to IPv4, refer to Section 17.2, "IPv6-The Next Generation Internet".
+For information about IPv6 protocol, the successor to IPv4, refer to Section 19.2, "IPv6-the next generation Internet".

-17.1.1 IP Addresses
+19.1.1 IP addresses

 Every computer on the Internet has a unique 32-bit address.
-These 32 bits (or 4 bytes) are normally written as illustrated in the second row in Example 17.1, "Writing IP Addresses".
+These 32 bits (or 4 bytes) are normally written as illustrated in the second row in Example 19.1, "Writing IP addresses".

-EXAMPLE 17.1: WRITING IP ADDRESSES
+EXAMPLE 19.1: WRITING IP ADDRESSES